mochodek/py-ccflex/README.md

 to the output csv file - class_value and class_name.
 * --add_contents -  the flag is used without parameters; if present a column 'contents' will be added to the output file with the original text of the line.
+* --extractors - a list of feature extractors names (or all if not provided):
+    * PatternSubstringExctractor - looks for substrings in defined under the manual_string_counting_features key in manual_features.json file.
+    * PatternWordExtractor - looks for the whole words matching patterns in defined under the manual_whole_word_counting_features key in manual_features.json file.
+    * CommentStringExtractor - look for //, /*, and \*.
+    * NoWordsExtractor - the number of words.
+    * NoCharsExtractor - the number of characters.

 *Output:*
 * \<location key>-basic-manual.csv - a file containing extracted features that could be used to train a classifer